 Hydra implements an interface to Minuit2 that parallelizes the FCN calculation.
-This dramatically accelerates the calculations over large data-sets.
+This dramatically accelerates the calculations over large or multidimensional datasets.
 Hydra normalizes the pdfs on-the-fly using analytical or numerical integration algorithms provided by the framework and handles data using iterators.
+Hydra supports weigted and unweigted datasets.

-Hydra also provides an implementation of SPlot [2], a very popular technique for statistical unfolding of data distributions.
+Hydra also provides an implementation of SPlot [8], a very popular technique for statistical unfolding of data distributions.